Correct combat breathing: how and why

 A few conclusive thoughts:

-• To become capable to breathe simultaneously with nose and mouth is not easy; the best way to learn to do it is to work on a low-intensity mouth breathing to gradually add it a small intervention of the nose
+• To become capable of breathing simultaneously with the nose and mouth in a real context is not easy; the best way to learn to do it is to work on low-intensity mouth breathing to gradually add it a small intervention of the nose

 In the next articles of this series, we will deepen the bond between speed, power, Qi and respiration.